deerawan/intelliter/README.md

 ## Usage

-If you setup precommit hook, it will automatically format your code for staging files.
+If you setup precommit hook, it will automatically format your code for staging files when you committing.

 Otherwise, you could still run it with